People & Awards

 Roberto Di Leva

 B.Sc. and M.Sc. degrees in Mechanical Engineering at the University of Bologna.
-He was a visiting student at the Laboratoire de Robotique de l’Université Laval, Québec (Canada) and the winner of the graduation award in memory of Professor Ettore Funaioli in 2019.
+He was a visiting student at the Laboratoire de Robotique de l’Université Laval, Québec (Canada) and a visiting Ph.D. student at the Robotics Institute of Johannes Kepler University (Linz, Austria).
+Winner of the graduation award in memory of Professor Ettore Funaioli in 2019.

 Drop me an e-mail: